NetherWiki/nether/skyshale/glossary_of_prototheism.md

 In its broadest meaning a catalyst can refer to any psychoactive compound including commonly used drugs like caffeine or amphetamine.
 However the term is almost always used in the context of specific mixtures of psychedelic substances that were developed by Skyshale as part of her research.

-These compounds are used as 'mental seteriods' to speed development of psychonautic training.
+These compounds are used as 'mental steroids' to speed development of psychonautic training.
 A classic example is vipassanā meditation, which usually takes many years of dedicated practice to master.
 Even though the goal of vipassanā is to increase introspective awareness, introspective awareness is needed to determine if subtle changes in technique are improving or hindering practice, leading to a chicken and egg problem and much frustration for beginners.
 Catalysts alleviate this by temporarily boosting introspective awareness, allowing the mediator to better understand how they need to alter their technique to make progress.